What Does Being Hoarse Mean?

-To speak, air is pushed out of the lungs.
-In the larynx, the vocal cords — a "V"-shaped band of muscle — prepare for making sound by tightening up and moving closer together.
-As air passes through the vocal cords, they vibrate.
+The vocal cords are delicate bands of tissue in the larynx (LAIR-inks), or voice box.
+When we speak, air pushes out of the lungs.
+In the larynx, the vocal cords — a "V"-shaped band of muscle — prepare to make sound by tightening up and moving closer together.
+As air passes through them, they vibrate.
 This vibration, combined with the movement of the tongue, lips, and teeth, is what makes the sound of the voice.

 - yelling, screaming, cheering, or crying